kingstarfly/nft_pendle/README.md

 ### Notable Mapping(s) and Functions

 - `uint256[] cutOffPoints`
-  - An array that dictates the minimum number of reward points a user must have before being elibile for a specific tier of NFTs.
+  - An array that dictates the minimum number of reward points a user must have before being eligible for a specific tier of NFTs.

 - `function setCutOffPoints`
   - A function that allows Pendle to modify the cutOffPoints array.
 This gives Pendle the flexibility to change the cut off points to manage its incentives for liquidity providers.